kralamoure/retroproxy/README.md

-# d1proxy
+# retroproxy

-`d1proxy` is a proxy for Dofus 1 login and game servers.
+`retroproxy` is a proxy for Dofus 1 login and game servers.

 ## Requirements